Q: I believe my child may be on the autism spectrum. How can I get a diagnosis?

 Q: Do you have a wait list?
 How long will it take for my child to be admitted to AIM?

-A: Self-funded option generally does not have a wait time.
-Subsidized ABA/IBI is subject to funding availability, and there are waitlists for the subsidized program.
-The Saturday Social Skills program wait list varies from 3 months to 1 year, and we give priority to children who are already receiving ABA/IBI therapy services from AIM.
+A: Self-funded option generally have a wait time from 1 month or more.
+Subsidized ABA/IBI is subject to funding availability, and there are waitlists for the subsidy program.
+The Saturday Social Skills program wait list varies from 3 months or more, and we give priority to children who are already receiving ABA/IBI therapy services from AIM.

 Q: How is AIM funded?

 A: AIM generates funding from corporate and private donations, and through fundraising events throughout the year.
-Our annual Toonie 4 Autism and Gala are our major fundraising events.
+Our annual Toonie 4 Autism, Gala and Scotiabank Toronto Waterfront Marathon are our major fundraising events.

 Q: If AIM relies on donors, how can I be sure my child’s treatment will not be interrupted if your funding falls short?